 Learning to breath fully and properly is fundamental to movement and to pain resolution.

-Essentrics - Therapeutic and Dynamic Movement / Stretching From the work of Miranda Esmonde-White
+Essentrics - Therapeutic and Dynamic Movement / Stretching Miranda Esmonde-White

 Essentrics - 1.A dynamic workout that simultaneously lengthens and strengthens every muscle in the body, resulting in greater joint mobility and lean, long muscles.
 2.A full-body technique that works through the muscle chains, liberating and empowering the muscles, relieving them from tension in the process.
 3.A completely original workout that draws on the flowing movements of tai chi which create health and balance, the strengthening theories behind ballet which create long, lean, flexible muscles and the healing principles of physiotherapy which create a pain free body.
 4. Medical Definition: Eccentric training is defined as active contraction of a muscle occurring simultaneously with lengthening of the muscle.

-Corrective Meridian Stretches - The Genius of Flexibility From the work of Bob Cooley
+Corrective Meridian Stretches - The Genius of Flexibility Bob Cooley

 This is a form of stretching that is rehabilitative, corrective, and dynamic.
 It involves resistance flexibility or isometric stretching.
 It also targets and treats the organs via the meridians of the body.
 It is good for anyone of all abilities.